Tomic-Riedel/Flutter-Roadmap/Drafts/Flutter Sending HTTP Requests.md

 We usually call these operations as **CRUD** (create, read, update and delete).
 After some basic theory lets move on to practical knowledge.

 ### Sending HTTP request from Flutter
-For sending HTTP requests flutter community have created a wonderful package which makes developers work easy.
+For sending HTTP requests dart team have created a wonderful package which makes developers work easy.
 > [http package](https://pub.dev/packages/http "http")

 Using this package you can perform all the **CRUD** operations.